Multiple frontend domains with a common backend

 }));

-Given that the backend that represents the Authorization Server will also act as a Resource Server we will have to account for this in the way we verify the sessions.
+Given that the backend, the Authorization Server, also acts as a Resource Server you have to account for this in the session verification process.

-This is needed because we are using two types of tokens:
+This is necessary because the flow uses two types of tokens:

-• SuperTokens Session Access Token: Used during the login/logout flows.
+- SuperTokens Session Access Token: Used during the login and logout.

-Hence we need a way to distinguish between these two and prevent errors.
+Hence the logic should distinguish between these two and prevent errors.

 Here is an example of how to implement this in the context of an Express API: